Want to learn more about ZZ Plant Trivia

 ZZ plants are simple to care for and can put up with a little neglect, making them a great option for an office plant or for someone who likes to travel a lot.
 They're also very resistant to pests and diseases.

-Light or shady spot?
-Doesn't really matter for ZZ Plants as long as you don't water them too much.
+A bright or slightly darker spot?
+The ZZ Plant can tolerate both as long as you don't water them too much.

-They can do well in low light conditions, and like to dry out completely between waterings, so always check the soil between waterings to see if there's any retained moisture.
+They grow well in a bright spot but can also tolerate long periods in lower light conditions.
+They like to dry out completely between waterings, so always check the soil between waterings to see if there's any retained moisture.

 These plants are designed to store water so that they can easily survive through periods of low to no rainfall.
 They do this by storing water in their roots, which have evolved to form a rhizomatous root system.
 Rhizomes are thick, bulbous underground stems that look a bit like a potato - you'll probably notice this if you repot or propagate your ZZ plant.

 ZZ plants can actually be propagated in several different ways!
 The easiest way is via division.
 For this, you need a mature ZZ plant that already has multiple stems.
 Then, all you need to do is gently remove the plant from its pot and separate the stems - make sure not to damage the roots.
 You should also check that your newly separated stem has its own roots and leaves on it in order to give it the best possible chance of thriving as a new plant.
 Repot it in its own container with fresh soil, and keep an eye on it to see how it settles.

 Another method is to take a stem cutting.
 This should be at least 2 inches (5 cm) long with a few leaves on it.
 You can then either place it in soil or water.